jgrunder/website-aion/readme.md

 ```

 ### Command .shop
+There is an exemple on the WIKI : [right here](https://github.com/Mathew78540/realaion/wiki/Command-.shop)

+### Command .preview
-There is an exemple on the WIKI : [right here ](https://github.com/Mathew78540/realaion/wiki/Command-.shop)
+There is an exemple on the WIKI : [right here](https://github.com/Mathew78540/realaion/wiki/Command-.preview)

 ### Support :